Chart Color Schemes

 The level of cultural diversity witnessed in Maroochydore - Kuluin was found to be above average when compared nationally for a number of language and cultural background related metrics

-Maroochydore-Kuluin had a cultural diversity index above average, with 10.6% of residents speaking a language other than English at home and 25.7% born overseas.
-Christianity was the predominant religion, accounting for 47.9%.
-Notably, Hinduism was overrepresented at 1.9%, compared to 1.2% regionally.
+Maroochydore-Kuluin had a cultural diversity index above average, with 10.6% of its population speaking languages other than English at home and 25.7% born overseas.
+Christianity was the predominant religion in Maroochydore-Kuluin, accounting for 47.9%.
+Hinduism, however, showed an overrepresentation compared to the rest of Queensland, with 1.9% versus 1.2%.

 Frequently Asked Questions - Diversity